-1. Embedded Raid Logs
+1. Embedded RAID Logs for Project Reviews

 Risks are potential problems which have been identified by project managers.
 In other words, they could become issues at some point in the project’s lifecycle.
-RAID Logs identify four main categories of risk management: risks, issues, assumptions, and dependencies.
+RAID Logs identify the four main categories of risk management: risks, issues, assumptions, and dependencies.

 2. Clearly Defined and Categorised Risks

 3. Allocated Responsibilities in RAID Logs for Project Reviews

 5. Up to Date Information and Metrics

-- A list of risks, in a prioritised order, categorised and assigned to a team member
+- A list of risks, in a prioritised order, categorised and assigned to a team member.

-- All assumptions that may be influencing your risk management strategies
+- All assumptions that may be influencing your risk management strategies.

-- All dependencies between risks, updated instantaneously with real time data
+- All dependencies between risks, updated instantaneously with real time data.

-- And all decisions made through the project’s progression, with their effectiveness evaluated
+- And all decisions made through the project’s progression, with their effectiveness evaluated.

 See how PMO365 can improve your risk management strategies with greater consistency and visibility across the entire organisation.
 Book a demo here.